KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 [LVT users'
 guide](https://modelingguru.nasa.gov/servlet/JiveServlet/downloadBody/2636-102-1-6534/LVT_usersguide.pdf).

-<a name="sec:compilation"></a>

 # LIS and LDT compilation

 The original LISF code from NASA cannot be directly compiled on the HPC of the VSC.
 However, the [compilation](https://github.com/KUL-RSDA/LISF/blob/compilation) branch of our LISF repository includes all changes to compile LISF on Tier-1 Hortense and Tier-2 genius and wICE.
 The compilation is only one command (easybuild) that needs to be executed in the source code directory.
 See related [README](https://github.com/KUL-RSDA/LISF/blob/compilation/RSDA_README).
-If you want to skip the setup of your github at this moment (see #sec:LISF_merging_branches){reference-type="ref" reference="sec:run"}, you can simply download this compilation branch and you have a version that you can compile immediately on the HPC.
+If you want to skip the setup of your github at this moment that allows you to merge different branches [Building Your Own LISF Code](#building-your-own-lisf-code), you can simply download this compilation branch and you have a version that you can compile immediately on the HPC.
 For compilation, ask either an interactive node beforehand or use the option of submitting the compilation as job.

 Note: If you start developing code or experimenting with merging branches, compilation will often crash.
 To save a lot of time, use the same interactive node on which the modules are already loaded and recompile with instead of recompiling from scratch using easybuild.
 E.g. for 8 cores: $ ./compile -j 8